Melvin Carter (politician)

-Melvin Whitfield Carter III (born January 8, 1979) is an American politician who has served as mayor of Saint Paul, Minnesota, since 2018.
+Melvin Whitfield Carter III (born January 8, 1979) is an American politician who is the mayor of Saint Paul, Minnesota.
 Elected to his first term in 2017 and reelected in 2021, Carter is the 55th mayor of St. Paul and its first African American mayor.
+His current term of office ends on January 1, 2026.
+Carter has supported raising the city's minimum wage to $15 per hour.
+He is one of 11 U.S. mayors who co-founded Mayors Organized for Reparations and Equity, a coalition of municipal leaders dedicated to starting pilot reparations programs in their cities.

 Early life and education

-Carter was born in St. Paul's Rondo Neighborhood.
+Carter was born in Saint Paul's Rondo neighborhood.
 He is the son of Melvin Whitfield Carter Jr., a retired Saint Paul police officer, and Toni Carter, a Ramsey County commissioner.
 Carter is a fourth-generation Saint Paul resident.
+Carter still lives in the Rondo neighborhood where he was raised, along with his wife, Sakeena Futrell-Carter, and their children.
 He participated in the University of Minnesota Talented Youth in Mathematics Program (UMTYMP) in junior high and high school, and graduated from Saint Paul Central High School.
+Carter led the school to a 3rd-place finish at the 1997 state track meet, winning the 100-meter, 200-meter, and 400-meter races and finishing second in the long jump.

 Carter earned a bachelor's degree in business administration from Florida A&M University.
 During his time there, he became a brother of Alpha Phi Alpha fraternity.
 Carter earned a Master of Public Policy from the Humphrey School of Public Affairs of the University of Minnesota.

 Career

-Carter served as a Saint Paul City Council member from 2008 to 2013 and was a vice chair of the council.
+Carter was a Saint Paul City Council member from 2008 to 2013 and a vice chair of the council.

-He also served as founding board chair of the Saint Paul Promise Neighborhood, director of the Minnesota Office of Early Learning, and executive director of the Minnesota Children's Cabinet, advising former Governor Mark Dayton on early childhood policy.
 He also was an adjunct faculty member at University of Minnesota-Duluth, teaching graduate-level classes on campaigns and elections.
+After his tenure, he was appointed as Director of the Office of Early Learning within the Minnesota Department of Education.
+He took this position in the summer of 2013.

+Early career

+As a city council member, Carter helped create the Department of Human Rights & Equal Economic Opportunity.
+He also sponsored legislation including Ban the Box, requiring landlord notification of foreclosure, and banning the sale of candy cigarettes.
+In 2010, he established the Saint Paul Promise Neighborhood, which brought together the community and government to promote better education quality in schools.
+In 2008, he was listed in Ebony magazine’s 30 Under 30.
+In 2011 he received a Barbara Jordan Leadership Award from the National Young Elected Officials Network.